mubanjs/muban/STATUS.md

 - [build] focus on package size
 - Improve logging
 - [build] Introduce dev MODE and Devtools FLAG
+- Find a way to have template-less components that can act as logic (e.g. context) wrappers without having to render "data-component divs" for them.

 **External**
 - Animation setup, with nested component animations